nthimothe/FrDictionary/README.md

 ## Notes

 This program is named frDictionary.java because I made it to help me with my vocabulary for French class.
-It should work with any language provided you can input the characters with your keyboard.
-For hints on how to do this for French, check out MacOS French Keyboard Shortcuts.png.
+It should work with any language provided that you can input the characters with your keyboard.
+For hints on how to do this for French, check out "MacOS French Keyboard Shortcuts.png".